10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Remediation of Material Weakness

 While significant progress has been made to improve our internal control over financial reporting, not all aspects of have been sufficiently remediated.
-The material weakness, as of February 29, 2024, relates to the lack of sufficient accounting resources with deep technical accounting knowledge to identify and resolve complex accounting issues in a timely manner and adequately separate financial responsibilities.
-Our management, with the oversight of the Audit Committee of our Board of Directors, continue to design and implement measures to remediate the material weakness.
+The material weakness, as of August 31, 2024, relates to the inadequate separation of financial responsibilities.
+Our management, with the oversight of the Audit Committee of our Board of Directors, continues to design and implement measures to remediate the material weakness.
 Remediation of the material weakness will require further validation and testing of the operating effectiveness of the applicable remedial controls over a sustained period of financial reporting cycles.

 PART II - OTHER INFORMATION